tillraab/efishSignalDetector/README.md

 training and one for testing (both also stored in ./data/dataset).

 ### ToDos:
 * FIX: name of generated png images.
-HINT {XXX:6.0f}.replace(' ', '0')
+HINT: {XXX:6.0f}.replace(' ', '0')
-* transfere images from ./data/train to ./data/dataset
+* on a long scale: only save raw file bounding boxes in frequency and time (t0, t1, f0, f1) and the hyperparameters of the corresponding spectrogram.
+USE THESE PARAMETERS IN DATASET_FN.

 ## model.py